Davidson hits 3 of White Sox's 6 homers in 14-7 rout of KC - Philly

 Yolmer Sanchez added a three-run single and Yoan Moncada drove in a pair of runs for the White Sox, who forced Royals manager Ned Yost to burn through nine pitchers.

+"The boys did an unbelievable job hitting today.
+It was amazing to watch," Shields said.
+"I told them, 'You don't see that many home runs at Kauffman Stadium this early in the year.'"

-Danny Duffy (0-1) breezed through three innings for Kansas City, but a trio of homers in a five-run fourth turned his day around.
+Danny Duffy (0-1) breezed through three innings for Kansas City, but a trio of homers in a five-run fourth ruined his day.
 The left-hander survived the inning before hitting the clubhouse.

+"I think they were heater-hunting," Duffy said.
+"One inning, I gave up three homers.
+Not ideal."

 Despite a cold rain and steel-gray skies, the Royals looked early on as if they would reward the hardy fans who turned out to celebrate the start of their golden anniversary season.